 There's an art competition that you were thinking about entering, but now you're thinking you won't enter it because you don't have a chance of winning.
 You tell your friend that you're not going to enter, but she disagrees.
-She says:
+She says this to you.

 Come on!
 You've got to at least give it a shot.